 Potential motor issues.
-The Fisher-Price Starlight Papasan Cradle Swing's padding is machine washable, but a few reviewers note that the head cushion is not removable and can get dirty.
-The swing does not convert into any other type of seat, and as with most baby swings, parents say their babies outgrew the swing before reaching the upper weight limit of 25 pounds.
-Many owners report that the motor stopped working shortly after purchase.
-Fisher-Price sent a replacement for the motor, but in some cases owners had to wait a while for a back-ordered part.
+Fisher-Price says the Starlight Papasan Cradle Swing's padding is machine washable, but a few reviewers note that the head cushion is not removable and can get dirty.
+As with most baby swings, parents say their babies outgrew the swing before reaching the upper weight limit of 25 pounds.
+Additionally, many feel that their baby lost interest once he or she began sitting up, as the swing doesn't offer an upright seat position.
+Owners consistently report that the motor stopped working shortly after purchase, and while Fisher-Price sent a replacement for the motor, in some cases owners had to wait for the arrival of a back-ordered part.

 1. Baby Bargains

-Review: Around the House: Monitors, Diaper Pails, Safety, Denise and Alan Fields, Ninth Edition, 2012
+Review: Around the House: Monitors, Diaper Pails, Safety & More, Denise and Alan Fields, 10th Edition, 2013

-Review Credibility: Very Good The Fisher-Price Starlight Papasan Cradle Swing earns 4 out of 5 stars in more than 700 reviews on Amazon.com.
-Reviewers like the comfy material, easy assembly, ability to use AC power and soothing features -- the lights are especially mesmerizing for their babies, many say.
-However, some reviewers report issues with faulty motors or found there was little difference between swing speeds.
-Others say the lack of a five-point harness makes this swing unsafe for older babies.
+The Fisher-Price Starlight Papasan Cradle Swing earns 4 out of 5 stars in more than 900 reviews on Amazon.com.
+Reviewers like the comfy material, easy assembly, AC power option and soothing features.
+Some reviewers report issues with faulty motors or find there is little difference between swing speeds.
+Others dislike the lack of a five-point harness.

-Review Credibility: Very Good The Fisher-Price Papasan Cradle Swing earns 4.1 out of 5 stars in more than 4,800 reviews on Buzzillions.com.
+The Fisher-Price Papasan Cradle Swing earns 4.1 out of 5 stars in more than 4,800 reviews on Buzzillions.com.
 Reviewers agree the swing is comfy and fun for their babies, easy to set up and soothing.
-However, many find it too bulky, hard to store and noisy, with many clicking and grinding noises.
+However, many find it too bulky, hard to store and noisy.
 Others say the motor quit after limited use.

-Review: Fisher-Price Papasan Swing, Contributors to Buzzillions.com, As of March 2013
+Review: Fisher-Price Papasan Cradle Swing (Starlight), Contributors to Buzzillions.com, As of May 2014

-Review Credibility: Very Good This detailed review names the Fisher-Price Papasan Cradle Swing as the best choice for parents on a budget.
-It praises the easy assembly, neutral color scheme, lights, different swinging directions and incline for reflux babies.
-It also praises Fisher-Price's customer service and says the swing is "perfect for newborns."
-However, it's not the best choice for older babies and could go faster, the review notes.
-Also, the swing is "bulky" and can be noisy, and the headrest is not removable.
+In this roundup of a few of the best baby swings, the Fisher-Price Papasan Cradle Swing is named the best choice for parents on a budget.
+The review highlights the swing's easy assembly, neutral color scheme, lights, different swinging directions and incline for reflux babies.
+They say it's not the best choice for older babies, though.

-Review Credibility: Good Editors say parents they've surveyed like the Fisher-Price Papasan Cradle Swing for its superior soothing capabilities.
-The short review does not note any cons or compare the swing to others.
+Editors feature quotes from parents they've surveyed who like the Fisher-Price Papasan Cradle Swing for its superior soothing capabilities.
+The short review neither notes any cons nor compares the swing to others.

-Review: Top Swings, Bouncers and Exersaucers, Circle of Moms Editors, April 29, 2011
+Review: Top Swings, Bouncers and Exersaucers, Editors of PopSugar.com, April 29, 2011